karthikjayd/karthikjayd.github.io/about.md

 5. Experimental Astrophysics
 6. Classical Complex Systems
 7. Advanced Laboratory Course in Physics
 8. Term Paper: **Auf welche Wahrheiten können wir bauen?
 Physik und Theologie im Gespräch** (On which truths can we build?
 Physics and Theology in conversation) - This paper explored the intersection of physics and theology, discussing the topic of **Scientism** and critiques of it.
 I gave some anecdotal insights into a case study regarding the significance of Scientific Temper in the current Indian political landscape.
+[Link to Report](https://drive.proton.me/urls/QB5ZFJMG7C#JIfxmKfZuEfd)

 # Interests {#interests}